Ballester–Molina

 The Ballester–Molina is a pistol designed and built by the Argentine company Hispano Argentina Fábrica de Automóviles SA (HAFDASA).
 From 1938 to 1940 it bore the name Ballester–Rigaud.

 History

 The Ballester–Molina was designed to offer the Argentine Federal Police and other armed forces a cheaper alternative to the "Sistema Colt Modelo 1927", itself a licensed copy of the Colt M1911A1, built under the supervision of Colt engineers.

 Production of the Ballester–Molina began in 1938 and ceased in 1953.
 The Sistema Colt 1927 was manufactured until 1966, outliving its intended successor by more than two decades.

-The company's history dates back to 1929, when two Spaniard entrepreneurs, Arturo Ballester and Eugenio Molina, established a branch of Hispano-Suiza in Buenos Aires, "Hispano-Argentina S.A.".
+The company's history dates back to 1929, when two Spanish entrepreneurs, Arturo Ballester and Eugenio Molina, established a branch of Hispano-Suiza in Buenos Aires, "Hispano-Argentina S.A.".

 Years later, HAFDASA hired two engineers, Frenchman Rorice Rigaud and Carlos Ballester–Molina, a relative of the founders.
 Rigaud became the chief designer of the firm, while Ballester–Molina was appointed chief executive officer.

-As the Ballester–Molina was designed to serve alongside the Modelo 1927 that was currently in Argentine service, it bears a striking resemblance to the Colt M1911A1.
-The Ballester–Molina and the M1911 share an identical seven-round magazine, barrel, recoil spring, and barrel bushing.
-Although many other parts appear identical at first glance, they are not; only the barrel and magazine are interchangeable.
-The Ballester–Molina is also known as HAFDASA, after the initials of its manufacturer.